metatypedev/ghjk/docs/architecture.md

 # Architecture

-> [!WARNING] Ghjk is currently very early stages of development so expect
+> [!WARNING] Ghjk is currently at very early stages of development so expect
 > unstable apis, large refactors and all kinds of insects and dragons if you
 > intend to use it.
 A lot of the what's outlined in this document might change
-> as the problem/design space is exploired.
+> as the problem/design space is explored.

 ## TLDR